-It has also seen its fair share of historic action.
-During the Peasant’s Revolt, Wat Tyler and his followers broke in here and dragged off several of Richard II’s ministers who were praying at the altar.
+It has also seen its fair share of historical action.
+During the Peasant’s Revolt, Wat Tyler and his followers broke in here.
+They dragged off several of Richard II’s ministers who were praying at the altar.
 They were taken to Tower Hill and beheaded.

 In Charles II’s reign, two bodies were found hidden under the staircase leading to the chapel.
-They were analysed in 1933 and found to be the bodies of the young Prince Edward V and his brother, the Duke of York, who had been murdered in the Bloody Tower by their uncle Richard III.
+They were analysed in 1933 and found to be the bodies of the young Prince Edward V and his brother, the Duke of York.
+He had been murdered in the Bloody Tower by their uncle Richard III.

 29. St Katharine Cree

-St Katharine Cree.
+St. Katharine Cree.
 The name comes from ‘Creechurch’ or ‘Christchurch’.
-It now holds the offices of the Industrial Christian Fellowship, as well as an exhibition space, but still functions as a church as well.
-The tower dates from 1504, and the body from 1628 – pre Great Fire.
+It now holds the offices of the Industrial Christian Fellowship and an exhibition space but still functions as a church as well.
+The tower dates from 1504, and the body from 1628 before the Great Fire.
 The organ is famous.
-It dates from 1686 and was played on by Handell and Purcell.
-The church is associated with Archbishop Laud, Charles I’s archbishop, who consecrated the church with the high and elaborate ritual associated with him and hated by the puritan majority.
+It dated from 1686 and was played on by Handell and Purcell.
+The church is associated with Archbishop Laud, Charles I’s archbishop, who consecrated the church with the high and elaborate ritual related to him and was hated by the puritan majority.
 They had their revenge when he was beheaded on Tower Hill.
 The manner of the church’s consecration was cited as evidence against him at his trial.